mattmakai/fullstackpython.com/source/content/pages/11-misc/1106-what-full-stack-means.markdown

 a specific definition here on this site.
 These term can be defined for a web stack either to mean

-1. Every layer, from the machine code up to the browser, are written in Python

-1. Python code interacts with code written in other languages such as C and JavaScript to provide a complete web stack
+* Python code interacts with code written in other languages such as C and JavaScript to provide a complete web stack

+or

+* Every layer, from the machine code up to the browser, are written in Python

 I named this site for the first definition.
 Python is just one language among many that allows our computers to execute software and communicate with each